hardikpandya/vibe-slack/README.md

 ---

-**Built with ❤️ for the AIOps and DevOps community**
+**Built with ❤️ for the developer community**

-*A prototype demonstrating seamless integration of communication tools within operational platforms*
+*A comprehensive prototype demonstrating modern communication platform UI/UX patterns*